webit-de/typo3-guide/Readme.md

 tour = Topbar
 # The number/id of the step, which should be displayed of the called tour
 step = 0
+# StepByKey resolves the step number by the key.
+# Internally it runs through the required tour and counts the steps till the defined stepByKey is found.
+Finally it set
+# the counted value into the step-attribute - this means, if you are using stepByKey the step-attribute isn't required.
+stepByKey = step-key-by-key-name
 ```

 ### The show node